Producers Guild Awards 2018 Winners: The Complete List

 The David L. Wolper Award for Outstanding Producer of Long-Form Television:

-Black Mirror (Season 4)
+WINNER: Black Mirror (Season 4)

 Fargo (Season 3)